Thierry Henry

 Henry made his professional debut with Monaco in 1994 before signing for defending Serie A champions Juventus.
 However, limited playing time, coupled with disagreements with the club's hierarchy, led to him signing for Premier League club Arsenal for £11 million in 1999.
 Under long-time mentor and coach Arsène Wenger, Henry became a prolific striker and Arsenal's all-time leading scorer with 228 goals in all competitions.
-He won the Premier League Golden Boot a record four times, won two FA Cups and two Premier League titles with the club, including one during an unbeaten Invincible season.
+Generally viewed as Arsenal's best ever player, he won the Premier League Golden Boot a record four times, won three FA Cups and two Premier League titles with the club, including one during an unbeaten Invincible season.
 Henry spent his final two seasons with Arsenal as club captain, leading them to the 2006 UEFA Champions League Final.
 Henry transferred to Barcelona in 2007 and in the 2008–09 season, he was a key part of the club's historic treble when they won La Liga, the Copa del Rey, and the UEFA Champions League.
-In 2010, he joined Major League Soccer (MLS) club New York Red Bulls and returned to Arsenal on loan for two months in 2012, before retiring in 2014.
+In 2010, he joined Major League Soccer (MLS) club New York Red Bulls and returned to Arsenal on loan from January to February 2012, before retiring in 2014.

 Henry had success with France, winning the 1998 FIFA World Cup, UEFA Euro 2000, and 2003 FIFA Confederations Cup.
 He was named French Player of the Year a record five times, named to the UEFA Euro 2000 Team of the Tournament, awarded both the 2003 FIFA Confederations Cup Golden Ball and Golden Shoe, and named to the 2006 FIFA World Cup All-Star Team.
 In October 2007, he became his country's record goalscorer, a record he held until December 2022.
 After amassing 123 appearances and 51 goals, Henry retired from international football after the 2010 FIFA World Cup.

 After retiring, Henry transitioned into coaching.
 He began coaching Arsenal's youth teams in February 2015, in tandem with his work as a pundit for Sky Sports.
 In 2016, he was appointed as an assistant coach at Belgium, before assuming the role as the head coach at Monaco in 2018.
 He was relieved of his duties at Monaco in January 2019 and returned to MLS less than a year later to manage Montréal Impact.
 He led Montréal to the playoffs in the 2020 season before departing in 2021, returning to his role as an assistant coach for Belgium for a year and a half.
+From August 2023 to August 2024, Henry would serve as manager of the France national under-21 team and the France Olympic team at the 2024 Summer Games, leading the team to a silver medal, losing to Spain in the final.